OI-wiki/i18n/docs/basic/divide-and-conquer.md

 #### Disadvantages of Recursion

-During executing programs, recursions are implemented by call stack.
-Every function calling will add a frame in the stack, and every return will do the opposite.
-However the size of call stack is not infinite.
-Too many of recursions will lead to the consequence of stack overflow.
+While executing programs, recursions are implemented by call stack.
+Every function call adds a frame in the stack, and every return does the opposite.
+However the size of call stack is, in some cases, not infinite.
+Too many of recursions may lead to stack overflow.

 Obviously sometimes recursion is efficient, such as merge sort.
 But **sometimes it is inefficient**, such as counting hairs of Sun Wukong[^ref2].
 Call stack will consume extra space, while simple iteration won't.
 For the example problem: You are given a head of link table, and you are asked to calculate the length of the link table.
 Here are two different implementations: